Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

             type: "NoEnd"
         ```

     **Note:** `start` must be a valid first occurrence which fits the recurrence pattern.
-For example, if we define to repeat on every other Monday and Tuesday, then the start time should be in Monday or Tuesday. </br> Additionally, the duration of the time window cannot be longer than how frequently it occurs.
+For example, if we define to repeat on every other Monday and Tuesday, then the start time should be in Monday or Tuesday. <br /> Additionally, the duration of the time window cannot be longer than how frequently it occurs.
 For example, it is invalid to have a 25-hour time window recur every day.

 #### Recurrence Range